menu icon

 banana split ingredients, banana ice cream, vanilla ice cream, bananas, whipped cream, chocolate sauce, sprinkles, chopped nuts, cherries.

 Chocolate sauce: I use store brought chocolate sauce in this recipe but you can make your own using the chocolate fudge sauce in my chocolate sundae recipe.
-You could also use different flavour sauces such as my strawberry sauce or caramel.
+You could also use different flavor sauces such as my strawberry sauce or caramel.

 Whipped cream: I used whipped cream in a can for this recipe.
-This is super easy as your just spray it straight from the can, but it also has no structural integrity so it does tend to collapse quickly.
+This is super easy as you just spray it straight from the can, but it also has no structural integrity so it does tend to collapse quickly.
 You can make your own whipped cream if you prefer.

 Maraschino cherries: are the literal cherry on top of this dessert, and help give it the classic look.
 I had a little trouble sourcing the maraschino cherries, I eventually found them in a liquor store in the cocktail section.